150% Direct Subsidized Loan Limit

 What is the new law?

-Congress passed a bill “Moving Ahead for Progress in the 21st Century Act” which has established time limitations on Direct Stafford Subsidized Loans.
+Congress passed the bill “Moving Ahead for Progress in the 21st Century Act” which has established time limitations on Direct Stafford Subsidized Loans.
 This new law will be effective for first time borrowers or borrowers who have paid off their loans and are borrowing again as of July 1, 2013.

 This law allows you to receive Direct Stafford Subsidized Loans only within 150% of the length of your program of study.
 Once you have reached the end of this limit you are no longer able to receive Direct Stafford Subsidized Loans.
 For example; if you are enrolled in a two-year associate degree program, the maximum period for which you can receive Direct Stafford Subsidized Loans is three years (2 x 150% = 3 years).

 Listed below are situations that will require you to start accruing interest on your Direct Stafford Subsidized Loan:

 - I am no longer eligible for Direct Stafford Subsidized Loans and I stay enrolled in my current program.

 - I am no longer eligible for Direct Stafford Subsidized Loans, did not graduate from my prior program, and am enrolled in an undergraduate program that is the same length or shorter than my prior program.

 - I transferred into a shorter program and lost eligibility for Direct Stafford Subsidized Loans because I have received Direct Stafford Subsidized Loans for a period that equals or exceeds my new, lower maximum eligibility period, which is based on the length of the new program.

 In essence, students will no longer be able to receive Direct Stafford Subsidized Loans for more than 150% of the length of your program.
 Once you reach the length of your program, you may continue to receive Direct Stafford Unsubsidized Loans; however interest will start accruing on the outstanding Direct Stafford Subsidized Loans.